Call for submissions:

 Guidelines for Print Submission

-Hindsight publishes short, very short, and long form fiction.
+Hindsight publishes short, very short, and long form fiction and non-fiction.

 We publish creative non-fiction, favoring the personal and revelatory.
 We do not publish essays, reviews, or scholarly work.

 We are eagerly looking for graphic narrative and hybrid work of (almost) any length, both fiction and non-fiction.
 Again, there are no hard and fast rules, beyond common sense.
 If your work is especially long, feel free to pitch it to us first at firstname.lastname@example.org.